wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

   - Static has low overhead, better spatial locality.
   - Dynamic will balance load well but high overhead to sync.
 Spatial location is destroyed
   - `pragma omp parallel for schedule(dynamic, 16`

+- 4.2.2 Beyond Loops: The Parallel Construct
+  - `parallel` directive allows programmer to say what each thread does.
+  - `#pragma omp parallel [clause]`
+  - Num of threads can be changed
   -